redpesk-core/afb-app-manager/doc/application-framework.md

  - PKGID is a directory whose name is the package identifier
  - VER is the version of the package MAJOR.MINOR

-This organisation has the advantage to allow several versions to leave together.
+The advantage of such an organization is to allow several versions to live together.
-This is needed for some good reasons (rolling back) and also for less good reasons (user habits).
+This is required for multiple reasons (ie: roll back) and to comply with developers habits.

 Identity of installed files
 ---------------------------

-All the files are installed as the user "userapp" and group "userapp".
+All the files are installed as user "userapp" and group "userapp".
 All files have rw(x) for user and r-(x) for group and others.

-This allows any user to read the files.
+This allows any user to read files.

-Labelling the directories of applications
+labeling the directories of applications
 -----------------------------------------

-Organisation of data
+organization of data
 ====================

-The data of a user are in its directory and are labelled using the labels of the application
+The data of a user are contain within its directory and are labeled using the application labels

 Setting Smack rules for the application
 =======================================